evkx/evkx.github.io/content/models/audi/e-tron_gt/rs_e-tron_gt_gen1/_index.md

 - **LED Matrix Headlights:** Available as an option, this adaptive system splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually, optimizing lighting by un-lighting specific small areas in front.
 - **LED Matrix Headlights with Laser Technology:** Also available as an option, these headlights combine the adaptive features of the LED Matrix system with laser technology for enhanced brightness and range, offering superior illumination and safety.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 {{< sitefiguresized thumb="models/audi/e-tron_gt/rs_e-tron_gt_gen1/headlights_1_st.jpg" title="Audi RS e-tron GT (GEN1)" width="3000" height="2001"  >}}

 ## Advanced Driver Assistance Systems

-The Audi RS e-tron GT (GEN1) includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Audi RS e-tron GT (GEN1) features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 [**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/): A Standard feature that helps drivers anticipate driving conditions and conserve energy.